020 88309782

 How to fix squeaky floors

 Hardwood flooring has many advantages and relatively few downsides.
-One problem you may face as an owner of such floor is the noise.
+One problem you may face as an owner of such a floor is the noise.
 It is annoying during the daytime and can be a literal nightmare during the night because every time someone takes a step your sleep is disturbed.

 At the same time, you can see wood covering areas like gyms or dance halls.
 Those places see a lot of traffic daily and yet they stick to hardwood without a problem.
 Wood can work well if you know what to do with it.
 So, what is the most common reason for the creaky floor and how to deal with them?